 That kind of controllability is an essential factor if such systems are to be used in "atomtronic" devices in which information is embodied in the properties of atoms rather than electrical charge states, as in conventional electronic systems.
 Many of those systems exhibit hysteresis.
 A well known example is the magnetic hysteresis in computer hard disk drive.
 Variations on the BEC ring could, for example, eventually form the basis for inertial sensors, magnetometers, and other practical devices, as well as serving as a two-state memory system or noise filter in atomtronic circuits.

 The project, led by Gretchen Campbell of the Quantum Measurement Division's Laser Cooling and Trapping Group, had earlier observed quantized rotation in a toroidal BEC, and identified ways to place the system in a desired quantum state.
-The lastest work builds on that accomplishment.
+The latest work builds on that accomplishment.